mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 Navigate to [Cloud Storage](https://console.cloud.google.com/storage).

+A storage bucket is used to contain files of any kind.
+This is the cloud-native way of handling files, even if there still exists traditional file stores as well, in most clouds.
+We will use one to contain our frontend assets and to serve it to visitors.

 - Create a new bucket
 - Give it a globally unique name and put it in a (single) region close to you, in our case `europe-west1`
 - Set access to _Set permissions uniformly at bucket-level_